cybercop-arch/Task-4/03_Password_Attacks/README.md

 ---

-4.we get in .john directory and cat our cracked hashes
+4. We get in .john directory and cat our cracked hashes

 - cat john.pot :